liferay-design/blueprints/src/pages/blueprints/guidelines/logo-usage.md

 ---
-title: "Logos"
+title: 'Logos'
-description: "Guidelines for using the Liferay Logos"
+description: 'Guidelines for using the Liferay Logos'
-layout: "guide"
-weight: 1
 ---

 ### Usage Guidelines for Liferay Logos